 - Reception into the Episcopal Church welcomes all who have previously been confirmed in Lutheran, Roman Catholic or Christian Orthodox churches.

 - Reaffirmation of baptismal vows is a ritual that welcomes anyone who has previously been confirmed in or received into the Episcopal Church but wishes to renew their commitment in Christ and mark the opening of a new spiritual beginning.

-The Bishop of the Episcopal Church in Colorado celebrates these rites in the late spring each year at a parish in the Front Range Region of our state.
-The date for 2018 is March 18, at St. Luke's.
-Our bishop visits St. Luke’s every third year to celebrate these rites with us.
+* The Bishop of the Episcopal Church in Colorado celebrates these rites in the late spring each year at a parish in our region.
+The regional Confirmation Service in 2018 is at the Cathedral in Denver on April 7 at 10am.
 View the Confirmation liturgy from the Book of Common Prayer.

 Holy Baptism is the sacrament by which God adopts us as his children and makes us members of Christ’s Body, the Church, and participants Christ’s community.

 If you have a child you wish to present for Baptism, the expectation is that at least one parent has been baptized.
 We hope parent(s) will become full participant(s) at St. Luke’s.
 Adults who wish to be baptized will complete baptismal preparation with the Rector.

 At St. Luke’s, baptism is celebrated several times each year: